 Myanmar is rapidly catching up on its Asian neighbors at least from a connectivity standpoint.

 According to a recent article from Myanmar Times, most of the consumers in Myanmar trust what they see and read online.
 Myanmar people are also more open to share personal data online.
-This candid attitude represent a big opportunity for brands but also for hackers that see Myanmar as a fertile soil to grow their strike force.
+This candid attitude represents a big opportunity for brands but also for hackers that see Myanmar as fertile soil to grow their strike force.

 As Myanmar consumers slowly transit from smartphones to laptops, most of the computers sold in Myanmar come without a Windows license to save a few bucks on the final bill.
 Consumers do not always realize that installing a pirated version of Windows on your computer is similar to leaving your front door open with a big welcome sign.

 Have you ever wondered where all the spam that infest your mailbox come from?

 How do spammers manage to find your email address?

 There are multiple ways for spammers to collect mail addresses:

 First, spammers scavenge webpages hunting for email addresses that appear in HTML code.
 If you have ever shared your email address on a forum or a public webpage, you are definitely in the spammer databases.

 But the main source of email addresses come from large security breaches that happen very regularly on the Internet.

 Over the past few years, large companies like Adobe, Linkedin, Sony, Yahoo or Last.fm have all been compromised.
 These security breaches give hackers access to hundreds of millions of mail accounts and passwords.
 The last database leak in August 2017 was the largest ever: 700 million accounts fell into the hands of hackers due to a misconfigured spambot.